 The President shall:

-be an Active member.

-have previously served on the Board of Directors for at least one year.
+be the representative of an Active member organization which has been in good standing for at least 4 years.
+(Exceptions to length of involvement are permissible with the majority vote of the board.)

 preside at all meetings of the members of the Board of Directors.

 appoint committee Chairmen and be ex-officio member of all committees.